 Feel free to download this map from my Box account.

 The alternative file formats have been created with iThoughts HD for iPad (.ITMZ file format).
 Compatibility to other tools is limited.
+The DOCX file format is suggested for those who don’t use a mind mapping tool.
+The file contains the image as well as a detailed outline of all topics.

 Using a backup password …